 On June 16, 1881, Marie I, as Widow Paris, died in her Saint Ann Street

-of 98 (actually 87), who nursed the sick, and prayed incessantly with the
+figure of 98 (actually 87), who nursed the sick, and prayed incessantly

-diseased and condemned.
-Reporters called her the recipient "in the
+with the diseased and condemned.
+Reporters called her the recipient "in

-Aaron Burr, and even the Marquis de Lafayette.
-Her obituaries claimed she
+Humbert, Aaron Burr, and even the Marquis de Lafayette.
+Her obituaries

-lived a pious life surrounded by her Catholic religion, with no mention
+claimed she lived a pious life surrounded by her Catholic religion, with

-of her voodoo past.
-Even one of her surviving children, Madame Legendre,
+no mention of her voodoo past.
+Even one of her surviving children,

-claimed her saintly mother never practiced voodoo and despised the cult.
+Madame Legendre, claimed her saintly mother never practiced voodoo and

 Strangely, Marie II "died" in the public eye with Marie I seeming to pass into obscurity.
 Since the public had made no distinction between mother and daughter, the death of one ended the career of the other.
 Marie II still reigned over the voodoo ceremonies of the blacks and ran the Maison Blanche, but she never regained high notice in the press.
 Supposedly she drowned in a big storm in Lake Pontchartrain in the 1890s, but some people claimed to have seen her as late as 1918.